ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

 - How does a c++ compiler know a virtual funcation is called?
   `pBasepter->f()` How it knows f() is a virtual function or ordinary member function?
+- Suppose designing a class which has static member variables.
+When do these static members destroyed?
+Can anything cause these member partially destroyed?